Dorothy (band): 2013–2014: Beginnings and Dorothy EP

 On August 19, 2014, the band premiered its second single "Wild Fire" on IndieShuffle to great reviews.
 On October 27, 2014, Billboard premiered Dorothy's third single "Wicked Ones", comparing their bluesy, rock sound to Black Sabbath and The White Stripes.
 "You get a load of their easygoing cool and you're reminded that there have always been kids like them keeping rock edgy, albeit under the radar, far from mainstream attention", noted Chris Payne of Billboard.
 "Wicked Ones" became the band's most successful single thus far.
 It was the number-one trending indie rock song on SoundCloud, peaked at number four on the HypeMachine chart, and was selected by Skullcandy to lead a national ad campaign with James Harden.

 On October 28, 2014, Dorothy released their debut self-titled EP, which was recorded in a spare bedroom at Scott's residence in Los Angeles.
 Following the release, they headlined a local residency at Bootleg Theater every Monday night in November.
 That month, they recorded a cover of Jay Z and Kanye West's "No Church in the Wild", and have since added it to their live performances, which have received rave reviews.
 Following the residency, Dorothy was named on Rolling Stone's Artists You Need to Know list on November 24, 2014.
 "You really get the full energy from everybody, because they put their heart and soul into the performance", Martin told Rolling Stone.
 "It's more loose; it's not going to be exactly like the record.
 There's a lot of energy and vibe."
 In an interview with LA Weekly, Martin spoke on the band and overcoming stage fright.
 "I've always just wanted to sing and it was a long journey to get over the stage fright and find who I was", she says.
-"If you don't get knocked down, you can't stand up and say, 'I'm ready for this now.'
-I am fucking ready now.
-This is what I was meant to do.
-It's about fucking time.
-Let's go.
-This is the first band that has been serious and feels right.
-I'm not telling the world, 'Fuck me, fuck me.'
-Fuck you.
-I don't care if you think I'm hot or not, or want me to take my shirt off.
-I'm not going to.
-I'm going to grab the microphone and sing.
-That's what I came to do."
+"If you don't get knocked down, you can't stand up and say, 'I'm ready for this now.'"

 On December 30, 2014, Rolling Stone included Dorothy at number 14 on their 50 Best New Artists of 2014 list.